-Soiling loss
+Soiling losses

 In this document